Safety

 Tell your physician about all medications, supplements, and substances you use.
 Important interactions include:

-CYP3A4 inhibitors (such as ketoconazole, certain HIV medications, certain antibiotics like clarithromycin) can raise buprenorphine levels.
+CYP3A4 inhibitors can raise buprenorphine levels in the blood.
+Examples: ketoconazole, certain HIV medications, and some antibiotics like clarithromycin.
 Your physician may need to adjust your dose.

-CYP3A4 inducers (such as rifampin, phenytoin, carbamazepine, St. John’s wort) can lower buprenorphine levels and trigger withdrawal.
+CYP3A4 inducers can lower buprenorphine levels and trigger withdrawal.
+Examples: rifampin, phenytoin, carbamazepine, St. John’s wort.

-Serotonergic medications (some antidepressants, triptans for migraine, MDMA) may rarely cause serotonin syndrome — a serious condition with confusion, fever, sweating, fast heart rate, and muscle stiffness.
+Serotonergic medications may rarely cause serotonin syndrome when combined with buprenorphine.
+Examples include some antidepressants, triptans for migraine, and MDMA.
+Serotonin syndrome is a serious condition.
+Signs include confusion, fever, sweating, fast heart rate, and muscle stiffness.

 MAO inhibitors are generally not used with opioids.